Everyone can compete on a tangible level. The real key to business survival lies now in the intangible.

-Everyone can compete on the tangible level; the real key to survival lies now in the intangible.
+Everyone can compete on the tangible level - the real key to survival lies now in the intangible.

 I attended a function recently, where Todd Sampson presented to a crowd of Marketing and Advertising professionals on the topic of creativity in business.
 Nothing ground-breaking on the surface… that was until he began to explain something which we’d all seemed to have forgotten.